Skip to Content

 4. Assign responsibilities: Determine who will be responsible for each task or step.

 5. Compile the information: Enter all the information into a table, with each task/activity filling a row, and columns showing time frames (start and end dates/weeks/months).
-Sequence and overlap the various steps as needed to show dependencies and when certain activities will be occuring at the same time.
+Sequence and overlap the various steps as needed to show dependencies and when certain activities will be occurring at the same time.
 Excel works well for this.
 (The table format gives the Gantt chart its useful visual element.)

 6. Put it to work: Regularly review your action plan to know what needs to be done and when, to monitor progress, and to make adjustments as needed.